benmfaul/XRTB/README.md

 BUILDING THE SYSTEM
 =======================

-You will need ANT, JAVA 1.8, JACKSON, JETTY and REDIS installed to build the system.
+You will need ANT, JAVA 1.8, JACKSON, JETTY, GSON and REDIS installed to build the system.
 The libraries required are already placed in the ./libs directory

 If you use Eclipse or some other IDE, make your project and include the ./libs directory.